RockstarLang/rockstar2/codewithrockstar.com/docs/09-arrays.md

 >
 > If not for this restriction, the parser would consume `2 is 4` as a comparison *("2 is 4 - true or false?")*, return `false`, try to set `My array at false` and then blow up 'cos there's nothing to put in it.

-Returning an array in a scalar context will return the current length of the array:
+Returning an array in a numeric context will return the current length of the array:

 {% rockstar_include array-length-as-scalar.rock %}

 Array indexes can be of any type, and you can mix key types within the same array.
 The array length only considers keys whose values are non-negative integers: